French Apple Cake Recipe (Invisible Apple Cake)

-I know this statement may seem dramatic but this is the best French Apple Cake you will ever have.
+I know this statement may seem dramatic but this is the best French Apple Cake recipe you will ever have.
 It’s moist and tender, layered with sweet apples in every bite.
 Buttery, flaky golden edges, dusted with powdered sugar.
-This is the perfect recipe to ease you into the world of baking.
-Just in time for the holidays, afternoon snack or dinner party.
-It’s absolutely delicious!
+This is the perfect easy recipe to ease you into the world of baking.
+It’s made with fresh apples and is an absolutely delicious cake recipe!

 Bakery style cake